-Figure 3.
-The process of altering the video image using the fusion method.
+Figure 4.
+The process of blending panoramic videos.

-The very short duration of this transformation means that fusion occurs very quickly.
-In this case, it can go unnoticed by the user and produce the same effect as the cut-off method.
-However, two players playing at the same time may affect the performance of the system.
+There is an open question that requires additional study – how long should blending occur?
+A very short duration of this transformation means that fusion occurs very quickly.
+It can go unnoticed by the user and produce the same effect as the cut-off method.
+However, two players playing at the same moment for a prolonged time may affect the performance of the system.

-Sequential transformation using video
+Sequential transition using prie-generated videos

-The new transformation proposed in this work is performed by playing a pre-generated video of a certain duration, in which the camera changes position between the same viewing positions that the user is moving between at that moment.
-During the transformation, the video simulates the sequential movement of the user in space.
+The transition method proposed in this work is performed by playing a pre-generated video of a certain duration.
+This video simulates movement between two viewing positions.
+It looks as if a user would be filming while moving from one position to another.
+We call this method sequential because we use a sequence of prie-generated videos.

-The scene duration t is divided into segments of transformation duration tT that follow each other (Fig. 4).
+The scene video duration t is divided into segments of transition duration tT that sequentially follow each other (Fig. 5).
 At each transition between viewing positions in both directions, t/tT transition videos are generated, each occurring at time k*tT.
-As a very large number of transformed videos can be generated, the overall size of the application increases significantly, which can create difficulties when using limited-memory mobile virtual realityVR renderers.
+As a very large number of videos need to be generated, the overall size of the application increases significantly, which can create difficulties when using limited-memory mobile VR renderers.